ratiw/Api/README.md

 You should be able to test it via your browser.
 Just go to `http://localhost` or `http://localhost:8000` or whatever appropriate in your development environment.
 However, if you've setup your environment different than that, you will have to create a configuration file for that.

+__Note:__ If you use Google Chrome browser, you can install [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) from Chrome Web Store to help prettify the JSON result.

 ####Allowable Domain Configuration
 The API class, by default, will first check to see if the calling party is from the allowable host or domain.
 If it is originate from the domain other than the ones configured, it will return an error.